PratapSingh13/DevOps-Interview/Linux/interview.md

 - **I have a server where httpd service is running, I want that httpd should be running on,cpu core 2 only.(CPUAffinity=2)**

-    So here it want to bind httpd to specific CPU.
+    So here I want to bind httpd to specific CPU.
 To achieve this we need to change CPU Affinity value in httpd service file which can be found on either ```/usr/lib/systemd/system/httpd.service``` or ```/etc/systemd/system/httpd.service```

 - **I want to restart a service only if the service is already running If service is in a stopped state, the command should do nothing.**